 You will be at the forefront of discussion on how to create better policy and community conversations, working in a carefully assembled team.
 What we learn together from the project will be published and promoted via our existing networks to key policy-makers and influencers, both in Greater Manchester and beyond.
 We have good working relationships with the Greater Manchester Combined Authority Housing, Planning and Homelessness Commission and Greater Manchester Low Carbon Hub.

 Participants will also be able to access practical support from us to take actions themselves.
 The workshops will also give participants a chance to connect with a wide range of local groups and explore opportunities to support each other.

 Space in Common is part of a wider Jam & Justice project (see below).
 As part of this, participants will be invited to join a coalition for developing a city region based on a more participative, ‘co-productive’ way of working.

 How to take part

-To express interest in taking part, please fill in this short online form to let us know who you are: https://www.surveymonkey.com/r/SpaceinCommonEoI
+To express interest in taking part, please fill in this short online form to let us know who you are.

 We will select our final group of participants to try and cover a range of different interests and prior experiences, and will get back in touch with those who express interest nearer the time.
 The form also asks you to tell us what time slots would work best for you.
 We’ll use this to plan when our workshops will be.
 Our first workshop has now happened (you can see what we talked about here) but its not too late to get involved.